Tidal Love numbers for regular black holes: conclusions

 \section{conclusions}

 This paper presents a systematic theoretical study of the tidal response of three important classes of RBH models---Bardeen BH, the BH with sub-Planckian curvature, and the BH in the ASG framework---under static tidal fields, with a focus on calculating and analyzing their TLNs.
 In GR, the TLNs of four-dimensional, asymptotically flat BHs vanish, indicating that they do not develop induced multipole moments under external tidal fields, exhibiting a unique ``rigidity.''
 However, beyond classical GR---e.g., when quantum-gravity effects or matter fields are considered in RBH models---this zero property can be violated.
-Therefore, TLNs serve as an extremely sensitive probe for investigating BH interior structures, testing GR, and exploring quantum gravity effects.
+Therefore, TLNs provide a useful theoretical probe of BH interior structure, possible deviations from classical general relativity, and quantum-gravity-inspired modifications.
+Even when inspiral phasing or ringdown observables ultimately provide tighter bounds on deviations from classical black-hole geometries, the TLNs studied here remain of independent interest as complementary diagnostics of the compact-object response.

-The core methodology of this work is an analytic Green's function technique developed in~\cite{Barura:2024uog}.
+The core methodology of this work is an analytic Green's function technique developed in Ref~\cite{Barura:2024uog}.
 For consistent comparisons across different RBH models, all horizons were normalized to \( r_h = 1 \).
 The mass \( M \) and metric function \( f(r) \) of each BH were then expanded as series around their respective deviation or regular parameters (\( q \) for Bardeen, \( \alpha_0 \) for sub-Planckian, and \( \xi \) for ASG BH).
-By introducing a field redefinition, all corrections to GR are encapsulated in a new effective potential \( U(r) \).
-The perturbation equations are then solved order by order: the zeroth-order solution corresponds to the Schwarzschild background and is expressed in terms of hypergeometric functions, while higher-order solutions are obtained systematically via the Green's function formalism to handle the inhomogeneous terms.
+By introducing a field redefinition, all corrections to GR are encapsulated in an effective potential \( U(r) \).
+The perturbation equations are then solved order by order: The zeroth-order solution corresponds to the Schwarzschild background and is expressed in terms of hypergeometric functions, while higher-order solutions are obtained systematically via the Green's function formalism to handle the inhomogeneous terms.
 The TLNs are extracted from the coefficients of the \( r^{-l} \) terms in the asymptotic expansion at spatial infinity.
-Notably, when logarithmic terms appear (e.g., \( \log r \)), their coefficients are also interpreted as part of the TLNs and can be understood in a classical RG framework as a ``$\beta$-function''~\cite{Hui:2020xxx,Cardoso:2017cfl,Kol:2011vg}.
+Notably, when logarithmic terms appear (e.g., \( \ln r \)), their coefficients are also interpreted as part of the TLNs and can be understood in a classical RG framework as a ``$\beta$ function''~\cite{Hui:2020xxx,Cardoso:2017cfl,Kol:2011vg}.